 While you’re waiting to become an in-network provider, you may want to consider including Superbills as an alternative that could allow your clients to receive insurance reimbursements.
 A Superbill is essentially a receipt of the services you have provided your client.
 Clients can submit these to their insurance companies to (potentially) get reimbursed for your services.
 Alternatively, we’ve even seen some dietitians submit them on behalf of their clients!
 The important thing to note is that even when you submit a Superbill, you still collect payment from the client (generally before or during the time of service) and any reimbursement provided by an insurance company goes to the client directly.

-By the way, it takes 90 seconds (seriously) to prepare and deliver a Superbill to your clients on Healthie.
+It takes only a few minutes to prepare and deliver a Superbill to your clients on Healthie.
 With our templates, all you need to complete are the client-specific CPT & ICD-10 codes, enter your units and fees, and our system auto-generates the rest.
-Plus, it’s HIPAA-compliant!
+Plus, it’s HIPAA-compliant ensuring that your client’s private health information is always kept secure.